Bobs (roller coaster)

-The Bobs was a wooden roller coaster located at Riverview Park in Chicago, Illinois.
-It was built in 1924 and was demolished with the rest of the park in 1967.
-The Bobs was built by Prior and Church and designed by Fred Church.
-According to professional review of the blueprints the Bobs had a maximum height of 64.75 ft, a drop of 59.58 ft, and reached speeds of up to 50 mph.
+Bobs was a wooden roller coaster located at Riverview Park in Chicago, Illinois, United States.
+It was built in 1924, and was demolished with the rest of the park in 1967.
+Bobs was built by Prior and Church, and designed by Frederick Church.
+According to professional review of the blueprints, Bobs had a maximum height of 64.75 ft, a drop of 59.58 ft, and reached speeds of up to 50 mph.

-A modernized version called Raging Wolf Bobs was located at the now defunct Geauga Lake in Aurora, Ohio, though it was not considered as intense as the original.
-A rollback accident that occurred on the ride resulted in a season-long closure.
-The Bobs was immortalized in American humorist Jean Shepherd's broadcast on August 26, 1967.
+A ride inspired by Bobs was installed in 1988 at the now-defunct Geauga Lake amusement park in Aurora, Ohio, called Raging Wolf Bobs.
+The ride operated until June 16, 2007, when a derailment accident occurred on the ride, injuring several riders and resulting in the ride's closure for the rest of the 2007 season.
+The amusement park side of Geauga Lake would close for good in 2007, and Raging Wolf Bobs would stand out of operation until 2014, when it was finally demolished.